PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 If there are issues with the database setup, you can run `npm run reset:db` to reset the database.

 Run `npm run seed` to populate the database with seed data.
+This is optional, but can be helpful for testing.
+Note that with the current setup, you can only seed the database once.
+After that, `npm run seed` will fail on the unique email constraint during the test user creation.

 Test credentials: